GrosSacASac/DOM99/documentation/manychoicesforfrontend.md

 Outdated now.
 Was written back then.

 Comparing HTML frameworks is a massive tasks, there are hundreds.
-And they all differ in application developpent efficiency, learning curve, runtime memory, cpu efficiency, standards compliance, adapability and more.
+And they all differ in application development efficiency, learning curve, runtime memory, cpu efficiency, standards compliance, adaptability and more.

 ### Angular.js (1)